nardsqq/nardsqq.github.io/about.md

 ### Questions

 * _What's with the special characters "&++"?_
-  It's just a sudden thought in my head, it's just a _dumb_ "translation" of the word _encounter_.
+  It's just a sudden thought in my head, it's a _dumb_ "translation" of the word _encounter_.

 * _Will you be updating regularly?_
   Hopefully, yes.